roycuadra/ESP8266-Weather-Station-with-Web-server/Readme.md

 # WeatherSense IoT Weather Station

-This is my Arduino-based IoT weather station project that uses an ESP8266 WiFi module to measure and display temperature and humidity readings from a DHT11 sensor.
+WeatherSense IoT Weather Station is project that uses an ESP8266 to measure and display temperature and humidity readings from a DHT11 sensor.
 The project also includes a Oled Display and web interface for real-time monitoring of the weather data.

 ![WeatherSense](p3.jpg)